Skip to main content

 • Fast triage of urgent insurer decisions and review deadlines

-• Focused handling of threshold/WPI/PIC pathway issues
+• Focused handling of threshold injury, whole person impairment (WPI), and Personal Injury Commission (PIC) pathway issues

 • Experience with severe injury and Lifetime Care transitions